Virginia Speeding Ticket Out State Fine Lawyer

 - Highway work zones.

-- Code 46.2-870: 55 miles per hour is the speed limit set for interstate highways in Virginia for passenger vehicles, but on some highways, the speed limit for passenger vehicles is up to 70 miles per hour.
-However, the set speed limit for trucks and other heavy vehicles is 45 miles per hour.
+- Code 46.2-870: 55 miles per hour is the maximum rate of travel set for interstate highways in Virginia for passenger vehicles, but on some highways, the maximum rate of travel for passenger vehicles is up to 70 miles per hour.
+However, the set for trucks and other heavy vehicles is 45 miles per hour.

 - Code 46.2-874: 25 miles per hour is the set speed limit for streets in business and residential districts.